Ayyagari99/TheMeditatingElephant/README.md

 Big thanks to the Beta users: Amandeep Kaur, Drishti Gupta, Divya Pant, Swapniil Kanwar.
 Would also like to thank the resources on Youtube and Stack Overflow always! :)

-# A Small Catch:
-The game does not end when the snake hits itself. <br />
-This part is yet to be developed. <br />